 - Vanguard Total Stock Market ETF – 0.03%

-- Vanguard Total International Stock Market ETF – 0.09%
+- Vanguard Total International Stock ETF – 0.08%

-- Vanguard Total International Bond Index ETF – 0.09%
+- Vanguard Total International Bond ETF – 0.08%

 Digital Advisor Fees

-So Digital Advisor will charge 0.15%, the underlying fees (for the funds) will be around 0.05% (blended average), so they expect the fee to be ~0.20% after you include everything.
-This is lower than the 0.25% charged by the most popular robo-advisors.
+So, Vanguard Digital Advisor will charge 0.15%, the underlying fees (for the funds) will be around 0.05% (blended average), so they expect the fee to be 0.20% after you include everything.
+This is lower than the 0.25% charged by the most popular robo-advisors (which doesn’t include the fees you pay for the underlying funds they choose).

-If this all sounds somewhat familiar, it's because Vanguard currently offers a service called Personal Advisor Services.
+If this all sounds somewhat familiar, it’s because Vanguard currently offers a service called Vanguard Personal Advisor.

-Personal Advisor Services connects you with a financial advisor.
+Vanguard Personal Advisor connects you with a financial advisor.
 It starts with you working with a human Vanguard advisor to understand your financial situation.
 The advisor works with you to create a custom plan.
-Once you agree to the plan, the advisor helps to build your portfolio with a mix of stock and bonds according to that plan, all tracked through Vanguard.
-The advisor will review and rebalance your portfolio on a regular basis and you get quarterly progress reports.
+Once you agree to the plan, the advisor helps to build your portfolio with a mix of stock and bond funds according to that plan, all tracked through Vanguard.
+The service will review and rebalance your portfolio on a quarterly basis as needed.

-Digital Advisor is cheaper but does not include a person.
+Vanguard Digital Advisor is cheaper but does not include a live person.

 Robo-advisors are very popular these days and it’s no surprise that Vanguard is offering a new service.

-A few things that jump out – the fees are slightly lower.
-0.20% vs. 0.25% may not seem like a big deal but why pay more?
+A few things that jump out – the fees are lower because Vanguard structures their fees differently.
+0.20% vs. 0.25% may not seem like a big deal but the other roboadvisors charge a fee on top of the underlying funds.

-One of the big reasons why I haven't used a Robo-advisor is because of the added complexity.
-If you look at these robo-advisor portfolios, they're waaaaay too complex.
+One of the big reasons why I haven’t used a Robo-advisor is because of the added complexity.
+If you look at these robo-advisor portfolios, they’re waaaaay too complex.
 That first Betterment account has a dozen funds.
-That's going to create some tax filing headaches (not unbearable but it'll be annoying) down the road.
-I like that Vanguard is sticking with four of their best funds thought that will make tax-loss harvesting a little trickier.
+That’s going to create some tax filing headaches (not unbearable but it’ll be annoying) down the road.
+I like that Vanguard is sticking with four of their most diversified funds though that will make tax-loss harvesting a little trickier.

 Lastly, I already use Vanguard so having it all remain under one roof is appealing.